bbm2910/rock_paper_scissors-game/README.md

 The game determines the winner based on the chosen options and keeps track of each player's score.
 Players can choose to play multiple rounds.
 The game displays the winner of each round and the overall winner and also provides an option to reset the scores and start a new game.

-## Requirements
-A modern web browser that supports HTML5 and JavaScript.

 ## Getting Started
 To get started with the Rock Paper Scissors Game, follow these steps: